-In cash transfer means that assets in your old account are sold and the resulting cash proceeds from sale is transferred to your new account at the receiving institution where it’s then used to purchase new investment as agreed to by you.
+In cash transfer means that assets in your old account are sold, and the resulting cash proceeds from the sale are transferred to your new account at the receiving institution, where it’s then used to purchase new investments as agreed to by you.

 An in cash transfer is often recommended if your current investment holdings are proprietary and are not available or being offered at the receiving institution.

 A potential downside to in cash transfers is if you are selling off your assets when prices are temporarily depressed – you could be hit with a significant loss!